jorisroovers/casa/README.md

 | [Sensu](https://sensu.io/)                                          | I migrated from Monit to Sensu for monitoring but over time that ended up consuming way too much CPU and memory which tended to slow my whole stack down.
 Currently on Prometheus.                                                        |
 | [InfluxDB](https://docs.influxdata.com/influxdb)                    | Time series database used to persistently store sensor and monitoring data.
 Stopped using it because Prometheus is already providing everything I needed and InfluxDB was adding too much overhead, contributing to high CPU utilization. |
 | [ELK](https://www.elastic.co/elk-stack)                             | Log Aggregation, Search Indexing, web dashboard.
 Didn't use it a lot and uninstalled it because it required too much memory and CPU for my liking.                                                                                        |

+# General Notes

+- You might see some references to ```casa-data```: this is a private repo I maintain that contains the actual data (encrypted) relevant to my home (usernames, passwords, secrets, IP addresses, etc).
+The roles and playbooks in this repo all use dummy defaults.
+- Since my family's mother tongue is Dutch, you'll see some Dutch language used here and there (mostly in the user-facing parts).
+- I keep my setup disconnected from the Internet for security and privacy reasons.
+There are some exceptions (like some Nest devices I use), but those connect outward to the internet themselves - it's not possible to directly connect to any device from the Internet as everything runs in a private network.
+- I have no idea how much time I've spend getting to this point, but I'm fairly certain it's a couple of hundreds of hours at least.
+Spread over about 4 years.
+- I've never done a calculation of how much the current setup has cost me, but I'd roughly guess it's about ~3000 EUR.
+Note that it also highly depends on how you calculate things.
+Do you account for a (smart) TV?
+What about smart audio speakers?
+An old laptop that you had still lying around that you use as a server?
+Light bulbs you needed to buy anyways but you bought smartbulbs instead? etc.
+- When I first started using home-assistant in 2016, things were in a very different state than they are today.
+This means I'd probably do things a bit differently if I'd start afresh today.
+So if you're looking at some code/config and wondering why I'm not using some out-of-the-box feature of home-assistant, changes are it didn't exist when I started out and I haven't come around to upgrading.
+- If you're new to home-automation and want to do something similar to this, I recommend getting a [Raspberry Pi](https://www.raspberrypi.org/products/) (get the latest model with the most compute power) and installing [HomeAssistant](https://www.home-assistant.io/) on it.
+Then get yourself a set of [Philips Hue](https://www2.meethue.com/en-us) or [Ikea Tradfri](https://www.ikea.com/us/en/catalog/products/20411562/) smart light bulbs and start playing!

 # Future Work
 There's always more to automate!